-Juvenile-onset spondyloarthritis (JSpA), also known as Juvenile Spondyloarthropathy, is the medical term for a group of childhood rheumatic diseases, which cause arthritis before the age of 16 and may span through adult life.
-The juvenile spondyloarthropathies include undifferentiated spondyloarthropathy, juvenile ankylosing spondylitis, psoriatic arthritis, reactive arthritis and spondylitis of inflammatory bowel diseases.
+Juvenile-onset spondyloarthritis (JSpA), also known as Juvenile Spondyloarthropathy, is the medical term for a group of childhood rheumatic diseases that cause arthritis before the age of 16 and may continue into adult life.
+These conditions include undifferentiated spondyloarthropathy, juvenile ankylosing spondylitis, psoriatic arthritis, reactive arthritis, and spondylitis associated with inflammatory bowel disease.
+In many cases, ankylosing spondylitis in children presents with similar patterns of inflammation seen in adults but may initially appear as pain in the lower body.

 JSpA typically causes pain and inflammation in the joints in the lower part of the body, for example, the pelvis, hips, knees and ankles.
 Other areas of the body can also be affected, such as the spine, eyes, skin and bowels.
 Fatigue and lethargy can also occur.